 Dryad is a repository of data underlying peer-reviewed scientific literature.
 Submitting data to Dryad is easy; the process should take about 30 minutes once your files are prepared.
-You will describe your publication and data, upload your data and pay the Dryad fee with a voucher code received from the LTER or GLBRC Information Manager.
+You will describe your publication and data, acknowledge funding source(s), and upload your data and README files.
+MSU currently is an Institutional Member of Dryad which covers all fees, including large file costs, for MSU affiliates.
 This document includes a few tips and specifics for submitting LTER and GLBRC projects.

 You will be asked to agree to the Dryad Terms of Service that puts your data in the public domain.
 While there are no restrictions on using the data, it is expected that people cite the original publication and the data package if they make substantive reuse of the data.

-- DOI – If your manuscript has already been published then it should have a DOI (publication identifier).
-If you enter it here then your publication information will be filled in automatically.
+- DOI – If your manuscript has already been published then enter the DOI and your publication information will be filled in automatically.

-- Geographic areas covered in this publication – Here are some suggested words that you should use depending on where your samples were collected.
+Here are some suggested keywords that you should use depending on where your samples were collected.
 Using these terms will improve searches.

 - Site location